 To make matters more interesting (something I seem to be particularly good at), I had just quit my job in the restaurant industry after grappling with a vegetarian moral delimma (something about not wanting to serve death and destruction on tasty hot plates anymore).
-You can the fascinating story in it’s entirety here, but the point that basically matters is I suddenly had no J-O-B.
+One day, I will share the fascinating story in it’s entirety, but the point that basically matters is I suddenly had no J-O-B.

 With Mav’s business only in it’s second year (also known as the broke AF stage) and my meager (but helpful) financial contributions largely reduced, we didn’t have much money to put towards moving – off-grid or otherwise.
 Just a $10,000 dollar down payment and a huge cache of hopes and dreams.